microsoft/Project-Yellowstone-Documentation/business-central/inventory/inventory-powerbi-inventory-app-kpis.md

 - Warehouse Entry
 - Bin

+### Negative Adjmt.
+Qty.
+(Base)
+**Formula**
+- This measure calculates the total quantity of an item that has been removed from the warehouse due to adjustments.
+This includes any adjustments that result in inventory decreases in the Warehouse Journal Line table.

+**Data Sources**
+- Warehouse Journal Line

 ### Pick Quantity (Base)
 **Formula**
 - This measure calculates the total quantity of an item that has been picked from the warehouse for sales or transfer orders.
 It only includes the quantity that has been picked, not received or moved within the warehouse.